Why is System Simulation an essential asset in support of Model Based Systems Engineering?

-Authoring solutions can be used at early design and detailed design stages for Model-In-the-Loop (MIL) characterization as well as in the calibration and controls strategy validation process up to creation of the executable digital twin (Software-In-the-Loop (SIL) and Hardware-In-The-Loop (HIL)).
+Authoring solutions can be used at early design and detailed design stages for Model-In-the-Loop (MIL) characterization as well as in the calibration and controls strategy validation process up to the creation of the executable digital twin (Software-In-the-Loop (SIL) and Hardware-In-The-Loop (HIL)).
 For the latter, it might be needed to rely on powerful Reduced Order Models (ROM) tools to do so, and these are also part of the Simulation Factory.
 Also, many additional analysis tools are delivered together with the authoring solutions to support the simulation expert in efficiently delivering and validating steady-state and dynamic models (CAD import, parameterization Apps, DOE, Linear Analysis tools, Embedded CFD, flow balancing features …)

-Once the simulation architecture is combined with the authoring models composing it, there needs to be a way to very quickly consume these combinations in an easy-to-use environment to generate variants, scenarios or mission profiles, create customized pre and post processing.
+Once the simulation architecture is combined with the authoring models composing it, there needs to be a way to very quickly consume these combinations in an easy-to-use environment to generate variants, scenarios, or mission profiles, create customized pre and post-processing.

 MODEL AND DATA MANAGEMENT